pulsar-edit/pulsar-edit.github.io/docs/docs/launch-manual-v2/sections/ppr-frontend/sections/pulsar-user-account.md

 - public_repo
 - read:org

-Beyond that your Pulsar User Account won't try to use any additional permissions.

 Once your PAT Token is created navigate back to the Pulsar Signup Screen and plug your PAT token into the text box where it says "Enter your GitHub PAT" and click "Sign Up".
 After a few redirects you should be brought to your [Pulsar User Account Page](https://web.pulsar-edit.dev/users).